ethteck/splat/docs/Configuration.md

 ### find_file_boundaries

-Determines whether to detect and hint to the user about likely file splits when disassembling
+Determines whether to detect and hint to the user about likely file splits when disassembling.

+This setting can also be set on a per segment basis, if you'd like to enable or disable detection for specific segments.
+This could be useful when you are confident you identified all subsegments in a segment, yet `splat` still hints that subsegments could be split.

 ### pair_rodata_to_text